Jane Stuart-Wortley

 Jane Stuart-Wortley or Jane Thompson; Jane Lawley (5 December 1820 – 4 February 1900) was an English philanthropist.
+She was described as the best horsewoman as well as the most accomplished conversationalist of her day.
+Lord Cardigan, returned from the Crimea, said he never missed the morning parade at Rotten Row, his reason "Why to see that lady with the perfect figure, who manages her white Arab like a daughter of the desert."

 Life

 Stuart-Wortley was born in York in 1820 when her surname was Thompson.
 Her family adopted the surname Lawley when her father became Lord Wenlock.

 In 1846 she married James Stuart-Wortley.
 They had four sons and five daughters; two of their sons died in childhood: